jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

-> The masked Consul is Y, who is similar in nature to Z.  These three are at the highest level of Moebius, hence all their philosophical talk.
+> The masked Consul is Y, who is similar in nature to Z (as in: somehow formed from Origin).
+These three are at the highest level of Moebius, hence all their philosophical talk.

 ----